somiandras/udacity-data-wrangling/report.md

 ### Auditing postcodes

 In Hungary we use four-digit postcodes.
-All Budapest postcodes start with 1 and the second and third digit denotes the number of district (I live in the 14th district of Budapest hence the postcode 1143).
+All Budapest postcodes start with 1 and the second and third digit denotes the number of district.
 There are 23 districts in the city, so the inner two digits should be between 01 and 23, except for the island called Margitsziget, where the inner two digits are 00.

 There are no residential areas on the island but there are some cultural and sports facilities so we should still expect a few 00s to pop up in the dataset. ([The Districts of Budapest (Wikipedia)](https://en.wikipedia.org/wiki/List_of_districts_in_Budapest))

 Based on these criteria four odd postcodes popped up in the audit.
-In the last 'H' denotes Hungary in an international postcode format.
+In the last one 'H' denotes Hungary in an international postcode format.
 It's a pattern we can easily correct programatically in the dataset.

+`1503` and `1507` are most likely typos for `1053` and `1057` (confirmed by the street names) while `1476` seems to be a valid postcode for some reason even though it does not seem to adhere to the standard format (but Google also gives [valid results](https://www.google.com/search?q=1476+budapest+%C3%BCll%C5%91i+%C3%BAt&oq=1476+budapest+%C3%BCll%C5%91i+%C3%BAt+&aqs=chrome..69i57j69i59.2827j0j9&sourceid=chrome&ie=UTF-8))

 ```
 {'1476': {'count': 1, 'tags': ['Üllői út']},